aulonvishesella/Weather-App/README.md

 # About 💻
-A simple application that allows the user to check the weather forecast for a given city.
+A simple weather application that allows the user to check the weather forecast for a given city.

 # What I learnt 🚀
+* Python GUI development using `Tkinter`.
 * Using the OpenWeather API with Python.
 * Using `requests.get()` to get data from the OpenWeather API.
 * Using `response.json()` used to access weather data in a JSON serialized format